 But, quite frankly, I've known plenty of joyless women in the ranks of the church.
+(I could tell you some sad stories of encountering them as a pastor in my younger days - and, yes, believe it or not I did have younger days.)
 We all may need some help and encouragement in living with an abundance of joy.
 If we're going to know that life of gladness and rejoicing to which the Scriptures call us, then we may have to start practicing joyful behavior.

-We may think we're phonies if we act joyfully when we don't feel it, but joy can be learned just like any other type of behavior.
+Now, we may think we're phonies if we act joyfully when we don't feel joyful, but joy can be learned just like any other type of behavior.
 In fact, being joyful is a command from the Lord, even if things are going badly: "Rejoice and be glad," Jesus says, "for your reward is great in heaven" (Matthew 5:12).
 A God-given principle of human behavior is at work here: our inward emotions are influenced by our outward actions.
 If we act joyfully, eventually we'll come to feel joyful.

 I believe a good place to begin practicing the life of joy is in our Sunday worship services.
 I wouldn't want to try to worship as a poker-faced Christian - someone who loves the Lord, but goes through the worship time like a churchified zombie.
 Somewhere, Christians got the idea that worship is supposed to be a somber, colorless, unexpressive sort of activity, something so inward that it has little outward manifestation.
 But biblical worship is anything but that!
 Think of David, dancing before the Lord, singing the "new song."
 Think of the Psalmist's exhortation to "Lift up your hands to the holy place, and bless the Lord!"
 (Psalm 134:2).
 Think of the Israelites with their colorful festivals and processions.

-Think of the New Testament church, where the unbeliever comes into the assembly, hears the word of prophecy, and falls on his face saying, "God is really among you" (1 Corinthians 14:24--25).
+And consider the New Testament church, where the unbeliever comes into the assembly, hears the word of prophecy, and falls on his face saying, "God is really among you" (1 Corinthians 14:24-25).
 Think of Paul, who says, "I desire then that in every place the men should pray, lifting holy hands" (1 Timothy 2:8).
 Think of Jesus, who "rejoiced in the Holy Spirit" (Luke 10:21) when the disciples returned to him to report the effects of their preaching.
 The Greek word Luke uses to describe Jesus' action, angalliazo, actually means "to dance around."

 Biblical worship is a worship of abandon, filled with joy that manifests itself in activity you can see.
 When Ezra the priest and Nehemiah the governor brought the people of Judah together to renew their covenant with the Lord, they told them, "This day is holy to our Lord; and do not be grieved, for the joy of the Lord is your strength" (Nehemiah 8:10).

 Many evangelicals regard Holy Communion as a solemn time when we focus on the sacrifice of Christ on the cross.
 It is a solemn time, but solemnity isn't the same as sadness.
 Holy Communion is a joyful time, because we share the emblems of Jesus' life among us: the bread and the cup, the symbols of his body and blood.
-Paul calls this holy meal the Lord's Supper, but his words in Greek - kuriakon deipnon - could be translated "imperial banquet."
+Paul calls this holy meal the Lord's Supper, but his words in Greek - kuriakon deipnon - could be translated as "imperial banquet."